lestarr/ExData_Plotting1/README.md

-## Presumption: the data set is downloaded and unzipped into a working dir with the path "data/household_power_consumption.txt"
+# Presumption 1: The data set is downloaded and unzipped into a working dir with the path "data/household_power_consumption.txt"
-## the data is ordered by date, so we only need to identify, where the asked date starts and ends
+# Presumption 2: The data is ordered by date, so we only need to identify, where the asked date starts and ends

-## the script getDataProject1.R manages getting the used subset of data.
+# The script getDataProject1.R manages getting the used subset of data.
-## the plot scripts do the plotting.
+# The plot scripts do the plotting.

 ## Introduction